cortex-lab/Suite2P/README.md

 If you don't want to use this folder structure, see the make_db_example file for alternatives.
 The make_db_example file also shows how to group together tiffs from different experiments (i.e. different subfolders within this folder structure).

 The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like F_M150329_MP009_2015-04-29_plane1.
 It contains all the information collected throughout the processing, and contains the fluorescence traces in dat.Fcell and whether a given ROI is a cell or not in dat.stat(N).iscell. dat.stat contains information about each ROI and can be used to recover the corresponding pixels for each ROI N in dat.stat(N).ipix.
 The centroid of the ROI N is specified in dat.stat(N) as well.
-Here is a summary of where the important results are:

 # V. Options

 ### Registration

+AlignToRedChannel --- perform registration to red channel (non-functional channel) rather than green channel

 showTargetRegistration --- whether to show an image of the target frame immediately after it is computed.